Why privacy and data management?

 All these new rules and regulations have consequences for your research practice, both in the preliminary phase as well as during the research itself.

-To name a few: your research should have a data management plan; when human subject are involved, your research must be assessed by the Ethical Committee and your data sets need to be registered; financing parties want a copy of your Data Management Plan and possibly a written assessment of the Institutional Data Protection Officer; research participants need to sign a consent form before participation, etc.
+To name a few: your research should have a data management plan; when human subject are involved, your research must be assessed by the Faculty Ethics Assessment Committee – Humanities and your data sets need to be registered; financing parties want a copy of your Data Management Plan and possibly a written assessment of the Institutional Data Protection Officer; research participants need to sign a consent form before participation, etc.